Simple Summer Galley Kitchen: Small Touches That Make A Big Impact

 Our simple summer galley kitchen was easier to decorate than you might think!

 Some small changes called for a simple summer galley kitchen tour today!
-I can’t wait to hear what you guys think.
+I can’t wait to hear what you guys think about my summer kitchen decor.

 This post contains affiliate links.
-For my full disclosure, click here.
+For my full disclosure policy, click here.

 I don’t know about you, but I’m not sure where our summer has gone.
 I can’t believe it is already August!
 What in the world?!
 Summer is my absolute favorite time of the year.
 I love it for so many reasons, and my home is one of those!

-During the summer, everything in our home stays pretty minimal and simple, and that’s exactly how my kitchen is as well.
+During the couple of months of summer, everything in our home stays pretty minimal and simple, and that’s exactly how my kitchen is as well.
+I hope these simple tips inspire you as you decorate your kitchen for summer!

 Earlier this Spring we put in a new sink from Vintage Tub and Bath and a new faucet from Signature Hardware.
 You can read all about each of those here if you’re interested!

-Both items made a huge difference in our kitchen and really gave it an older, vintage feel.
-I wanted to stay with the simple feel of these items, so summer decorating for me remains simple.
+Both appliances made a huge difference in our kitchen and really gave the space more warmth and an older, vintage feel.
+I wanted to stay with the simple feel of these items, so summer decorating for me remains simple; I like to keep a tidy kitchen with minimal decor on my shelves and counter space.
 I usually like to decorate for Spring in early March and when I do, my home will pretty much stay that way throughout the summer.

 I have incorporated a few of my new thrift and antique store finds that I shared with you guys last week, along with some new decor finds that I have added, and I love the way they look!

-The first thing I want to share from my simple summer kitchen is my new runner.
-I wish I could share the exact link with you, but I found a few similar options online at TJ Maxx that look similar.
+The first of my purchases I want to share from my simple summer kitchen is my new runner.
+I wish I could share the exact link with you, but I found a similar rug online at TJ Maxx that look similar.

 It’s absolutely gorgeous.
 It looks vintage and has the most beautiful cream and blue colors throughout.
 It also has some rusty, almost copper colors woven in which ties in beautifully with my hanging copper pieces above my chalkboard and stone accent wall.